elfakyn/knowledge/windows/power.md

 #### Fix

 Go to Control Panel -> Power Options -> Change plan settings -> Change advanced power settings -> Sleep -> System unattended sleep timeout.
 Set to 0.
+Note that this will also cause the system to not go back to sleep anymore after a wake timer triggers.

 If the option isn't available, set the registry key `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Power\PowerSettings\238C9FA8-0AAD-41ED-83F4-97BE242C8F20\7bc4a2f9-d8fc-4469-b07b-33eb785aaca0\Attributes` to `2`.
 Close and open the advanced power settings and you should see the option.